 How much has changed since Yvonne Pope Sintes became Britain's first commercial airline captain in 1972?
 Struggling to explain why so few women have followed her, she suggests domestic responsibilities.
 "Women are just as good as men, but they seem to have more domestic issues and not all of them want to devote themselves to a full-time job."

-Yes they should be able to do whatever profession they choose, as long as they are qualified, just as men should be qualified to do a particular job.
 Certain men should stop being frightened of women, and respect them for there skills, and accept that many have skills that many men have not got a hope in hell of attaining.
 It works the other way as well.
-Treat people as individuals.